IS27-Particle/DLManager/config/config.md

 * downloadIDName - (required) The key or value which uniquely identifies each torrent from the perspective of the manager (TODO: move this into the MediaManagers)
 * stalledExecTest - (required) The Boolean test evaluation which identifies a torrent as Stalled
 * idName - (optional) The name of the key which uniquely identifies the torrent from the perspective of the download client
+* connectionCMD - (optional) Required if the download client requires a connection initialization
 * removeCMD - (required) The command used to remove the torrent from the client, used for Orphan torrent removal.
 * incompleteCMD - (required) The command used to gather a list of incomplete torrents (TODO: is this needed now that Completed Stall handling has been implemented?)
 * allTorrentsCMD - (required) The command used to get all torrents in the download client.